 - The Dodgers are the Major League Baseball team, arriving in 1958 from Brooklyn (to the eternal dismay of many Long Islanders).
 Historically considered a joke team, the Dodgers' first decade in Los Angeles was their best as a team, earning three World Series titles in 1959, 1963, and 1965, in large part due to legendary pitcher Sandy Koufax.
 However, after Kirk Gibson's "One Good Swing" in 1988, it took them nearly 30 years to even get back to the World Series.
 Throughout the 1990s and 2000s, they performed with consistent indistinction, though they've since returned to the old Brooklyn tradition of Every Year They Fizzle Out.
 Their home field, Dodger Stadium, is isolated on top of mountainous Elysian Park, a location famous for being wonderfully central yet frustratingly inaccessible.
 Incidentally, Los Angeles has produced more active MLB players than any other city.

 - The Rams have had a traveled history.
 They initially started in Cleveland, then moved to Los Angeles.
 They played in LA until 1995 (and technically, they were playing in Anaheim until their move), when they moved to St. Louis.
 They won a NFL championship under Kurt Warner's "Greatest Show on Turf" in 2000's Super Bowl XXXIV, which remains one of the dramatic NFL games ever played.
 They lost a well fought Super Bowl against the New England Patriots in 2002, then they struggled with mediocrity ever since.
 They played in St. Louis... until 2016 when NFL owners approved the Rams to move back to Los Angeles.
 The team will start playing in Inglewood in a new brand new stadium in 2019, but until then, they will play in the Los Angeles Memorial Colosseum for the time being.
-A year later the Chargers moved up from San Diego (they will play in Carson at the current home of the LA Galaxy until they join the Rams at the new Inglewood stadium); the Raiders had also been in the relocation discussion but three teams are too many in one market so they will move out of Oakland to Las Vegas in 2019.
+A year later the Chargers moved up from San Diego (they're playing in Carson at the current home of the LA Galaxy until they join the Rams at the new Inglewood stadium); the Raiders had also been in the relocation discussion but three teams are too many in one market so they will move out of Oakland to Las Vegas in 2019.